How To Decide If Family And Couples Therapy Is Right For You

 You’re thinking of leaving

 Not every couple is right for one another, and it’s possible that ending a relationship would be the right decision for you both.
-But if any part of you still feels it might be worth working things out, you may want to seek out couples therapy.
+But if any part of you still thinks it might be worth working things out, you may want to seek out couples therapy.
 If you do ultimately decide to split up, you’ll at least know that you made a serious attempt to work through your difficulties.

 Even when you’re certain that you want to end your partnership, it may be a good idea to work with a professional.
 Divorce can be a traumatic experience for the entire household, particularly when it’s antagonistic.
 An experienced counselor might be able to guide you through the process while minimizing the psychological impacts on your family.